ampproject/amphtml/extensions/amp-install-serviceworker/amp-install-serviceworker.md

 ### `data-iframe-src`

 The URL of an HTML document that installs a ServiceWorker.
 The URL must use `https` protocol.
+This attribute is necessary if the AMP page is going to be served from an AMP Cache.

 ### `data-scope`